Table of Contents

 A major component of the module is a buffer that holds a segment of audio.
 A waveform display shows a view of this buffer along with other information.

 The waveform display shows a mono representation of the buffer content but the Granular Synth is otherwise fully stereo capable.

 A grain is a (generally quite brief) sample of sound extracted from somewhere in the buffer.
 Individual grains can be manipulated in various ways – they might be shifted in pitch, have their level adjusted, optionally be played backwards, have an envelope shape applied, be assigned different stereo positions and amounts of reverb.

 Many different grains may be layered on top of each other to create a complex texture called a cloud.

-Clouds consisting of hundreds of simultaneous grains can be supported providing sufficient CPU power is available.
+Clouds consisting of up to 500 simultaneous grains can be supported providing sufficient CPU power is available.

 The generation of a grain is called seeding and this can be done at a regular rate, pseudo randomly or on receipt of an external trigger.
 Seeding rates can vary from perhaps just once or twice a second all the way up to audio-rates.